Emergent magnetic texture in driven twisted bilayer graphene

-\textit{Acknowledgments.} We acknowledge interesting discussions with Nuno Peres.
-This work has been supported by Spain's MINECO under Grant No. FIS2017-82260-P, FIS2015-64886-C5-5-P, and MDM-2014-0377 as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
+We acknowledge interesting discussions with Nuno Peres.
+This work has been supported by Spain's MINECO under Grant No. FIS2017-82260-P, PGC2018-096955-B-C42, and CEX2018-000805-M as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
 DAB acknowledges financial support from FAPESP (process nos.
 2015/11779-4 and 2018/07276-5), CAPES PrInt project no. 88887.310281/2018-00, CNPq process 306434/2018-0 and Mackpesquisa.